-This blog article explores how to lose weight the right way by examining Brianna’s 107 pound weight loss journey.
+This blog article based on an interview!
+Brianna and I explore how to lose weight the right way by examining Brianna’s 107 pound weight loss journey.

 What do I mean the right way to lose weight?
 As Brianna says … You have to not care about weight loss and put self-care first!

 It’s a paradox.
 You first need to forget about weight loss and especially dieting.

 You need to get a grip over emotional eating, binge eating … (and this is tough that’s what I help people with)

 This article unique in that Brianna was diagnosed with Anorexia Nervosa.
 She’s been to eating disorder treatment!
 This makes her uniquely qualified to talk about weight loss with respect to eating disorders.

 Hopefully this article reveals the best way to lose weight so that you can avoid:

 - yo yo dieting

 - emotional eating